 The moduli space of gauge equivalence classes of solutions contains the information of GLSM that can be extracted mathematically.
 In \cite{Tian_Xu} we have obtained crucial analytical results about the gauged Witten equation and its moduli space.
-These results are needed in constructing GLSM mathematically and will be recalled in due course in the main body of this paper.
+These results will be recalled in due course in the main body of this paper.

-As in Gromov-Witten theory, the correlation function of GLSM is the most important numerical output.
-The (symplectic) Gromov-Witten invariants, which can naively be interpreted as ``curve counting'', were constructed on any symplectic manifolds (cf. \cite{Li_Tian}, \cite{Fukaya_Ono}, also see \cite{Ruan_Tian}, \cite{Ruan_96}, \cite{Ruan_Tian_97} on semi-positive symplectic manifolds).
-One major difficulty of the construction is the lack of transversality, namely, the moduli space of holomorphic curves may not be smooth or of expected dimension.
-The moduli space can be regarded as the zero locus of certain Fredholm section ${\mc F}$ of a Banach orbibundle ${\mc E} \to {\mc B}$.
-If ${\mc F}$ intersects the zero section transversely, then the moduli space gives rise to a well-defined fundamental class, which leads to the curve counting.
-In the non-transverse situation, we need to construct perturbations of ${\mc F}$ which are transverse to the zero section.
-But it is a highly non-trivial problem.
-In fact, the perturbation scheme becomes more sophisticated when involved with stable map compactification and nontrivial automorphisms of stable maps.
+As in Gromov--Witten theory, the correlation function of GLSM is the most important numerical output, which leads to many interesting algebraic structures.
+The (symplectic) Gromov--Witten invariants, which can naively be interpreted as ``curve counting,'' were constructed on any symplectic manifolds (cf. \cite{Li_Tian}, \cite{Fukaya_Ono}, also see \cite{Ruan_Tian}, \cite{Ruan_Tian_97} on semi-positive symplectic manifolds).
+One major difficulty of the construction is the lack of transversality, namely, the moduli spaces of holomorphic curves may not be smooth or of expected dimensions.
+One has to perturb the equation in certain way to obtain well-defined countings.
+This is a highly non-trivial problem, which becomes more sophisticated when involved with maps defined on singular domains and nontrivial automorphism groups.